Shreyas-13-ops/Portfolio-website-v1/README.md

 # lesson3-basic-components
- Creating basic components to build my PORTFOLIO WEBSITE.
+ Creating my components library to begin with building my portfolio website with further HTML, CSS, and JavaScript.